ishakmohmed/Noted/README.md

 ![Mohmed Ishak](https://user-images.githubusercontent.com/52876913/136583444-a43b4053-18b3-486d-9cd5-b67847825178.png)

 ### [5] How to Run the Project Locally
 If you want to see the live, deployed version, head over to this link: https://notedbyishak.herokuapp.com/ If you want to run the source code locally on your machine, make sure Node.js and MongoDB is installed on your machine.
-Install all frontend and backend dependencies by typing `npm i` on terminal (client and server/root folders respectively).
+Install all frontend and backend dependencies separately.
+Start the development server using `npm start` command.
+Before that make sure you add a `.env` file and add the following values.
-Finally, execute `node server.js` on terminal in server/root folder and `npm start` on terminal in client folder.
+MONGO_URI=mongodb://localhost:27017
+TOKEN_SECRET=thisisafakejwt

 ### [6] Hosting
 * Frontend: Heroku